 Mercury’s 12 Steps to Home Security

-Gnome sweet gnome – never leave ornaments or garden items or ornaments outside during the winter months – they can be used to break windows and doors or cause general damage to cars and property.
+- Gnome sweet gnome – never leave garden items or ornaments outside during the winter months – they can be used to break windows and doors or cause general damage to cars and property.